Equivariant linear isometries and infinite little discs operads via transfer systems: The maximality of linear isometries operads over abelian groups

 In what follows, we will work with abelian groups, since their representation theory and subgroup structure are particularly easy.
-As in \cite{rubin2021detecting}, we will call a subgroup $H \leq G$ cocyclic if the quotient $G/H$ is cyclic.
+As in \cite{rubin2021detecting}, a subgroup $H \leq G$ is cocyclic if the quotient $G/H$ is cyclic.
 For an abelian group $G$, the irreducible $G$-representations are precisely the irreducible representations over the quotients $G/H$, where $H$ is cocyclic, see \cite[\S 4.3]{rubin2021detecting}.
-The proposition below is an immediate consequence of this observation. \begin{proposition} If $G$ is an abelian group, and $\cU$ is a $G$-universe, then $\cU$ is closed if and only if for each cocyclic subgroup $H$, the $G/H$-universe $\cU^H$ is closed. \end{proposition}
+The proposition below is an immediate consequence of this observation. \begin{proposition} If $G$ is an abelian group, and $\cU$ is a $G$-universe, then $\cU$ is closed if and only if for each cocyclic subgroup $H$, the $G/H$-universe $\cU^H$ is closed. \end{proposition} \begin{proof} The `if' part of the proposition is just a special case of the previous proposition.
+For the `only if', we use Lemma \ref{lem:closedProperties}.
+Suppose that $V$ is an irreducible $G$-representation such that whenever $G/K$ embeds equivariantly into $V$, we have $K \to_{\cD(\cU)} G$.
+By our previous discussion, $V$ is the inflation of an irreducible representation of some cyclic quotient $G/H$.
+Hence whenever $G/K$ embeds equivariantly into $V$, then $H \leq K$, and $K \to_{\cD(\cU^H)} G$.
+Since $\cU^H$ is closed it follows from Lemma \ref{lem:closedProperties} that there is an embedding $V \hookrightarrow \cU^H \hookrightarrow \cU$.
+Again, by Lemma \ref{lem:closedProperties} we are done. \end{proof}